osg-htc/docs/docs/Computing_Element/HTCondor_CE.md

 1. Make all changes to `.ini` files in the `/etc/osg/config.d` directory

+    !!! note
-    **Note:** This document describes the
+        This document describes the
         critical settings for HTCondor CE and related software.
 You may need to configure other software that is installed on your HTCondor CE host, too.

 2. Validate the configuration settings

     ```
     osg-configure -v
     ```

     Fix any errors (at least) that `osg-configure` reports.

 3. Once the validation command succeeds without errors, apply the configuration settings: